B i o g r a p h y

 Conductor David Charles Abell was appointed Music Director and Principal Conductor of The Philly POPS in February 2020.

 He began the 2019-20 season by conducting a new production of La bohème at Lyric Opera of Kansas City.
 He then travelled to Philadelphia for The Philly POPS series of eleven Christmas concerts.
 Early in the New Year, he conducted a series of Gershwin concerts at Kyiv National Theatre of Operetta in Ukraine.
-In March he conducts Porgy and Bess in Francesca Zambello’s renowned production at Atlanta Opera, after which he joins the creative team at Opera Theatre of St Louis for Die Fledermaus.
+In March he conducts Porgy and Bess in Francesca Zambello’s renowned production at Atlanta Opera.

 Born in North Carolina, David earned degrees from Yale University and the Juilliard School after intensive study of viola, piano and composition.
 Having turned his attention to conducting at the age of fourteen, he went on to study with Leonard Bernstein and Nadia Boulanger.
 He has worked with distinguished artists such as Judi Dench, Emma Thompson, Diana Damrau, Lea Salonga, Idina Menzel, Heather Headley, Petula Clark, Bryn Terfel, Simon Keenlyside, Josh Groban, Matthew Morrison, Michael Ball, Michael Feinstein and Stephen Hough.